varatharajanv450/Library-Management-System-Using-Servlet-and-MySql/README.md

 ## Usage
  - Deploy the project on your Apache Tomcat Server.
  - Access the application at [http://localhost:8080].
- - Login with the default admin credentials:
+ - Login with the default admin credentials:<br>
-   1.User
+   1.User Name: admin@gmail.com
+   2.Password: admin@123

 ## About me